DarrenSeng/Raku-Honyaku/README.md

 To-Do:
 * Draggable window
 * Have the popup keep track of API key usage.
-* 'How to Use' Section
+* Add Images to the 'How to Use' Section
-* 'How to make an API key' Section

 # How to Use